 Antimicrobial Resistance & Microbiology

-The World Health Organisation cites antimicrobial resistance (AMR) as one of the most significant risks facing the world.
-AMR threatens global health and development as it impacts on human, animal and plant health and also our environment, water safety and food security.
-By 2050 it's estimated that antimicrobial resistance will cause 10 million global deaths every year.
-Often referred to as a 'hidden pandemic', this is an issue on a global scale and our 'One Health' approach focuses on designing and implementing programmes, policies, legislation and research in which multiple sectors communicate and work together to achieve better public health outcomes.
+The World Health Organization cites antimicrobial resistance (AMR) as one of the most significant risks facing the world.
+Often referred to as a 'hidden pandemic', AMR threatens global health and development as it impacts on human, animal and plant health and also our environment, water safety and food security.
+Latest research shows that in 2019, nearly 5 million deaths worldwide were directly or indirectly attributable to AMR.
+Our 'One Health' approach focuses on designing and implementing programmes, policies, legislation and research in which multiple sectors communicate and work together to achieve better public health outcomes.